B0-B/DirtyMike/README.md

 - ✅ Detatched mode for remote hosts (no ssh connection needed)
 - ✅ Works perfectly on low performance PCs - needs at least 2 CPU threads and ~4GB RAM (recommended)
 - ✅ Designed to be <strong>scalable</strong>
-- ✅ Will available (free) CPU power only
+- ✅ Will utilize unused CPU power only

 ## Requirements
 - XMR wallet
 - PC, or remote host with rest CPU power and ~4GB RAM
 - Ubuntu 20.04 (tested) or debian OS

-<strong>DirtyMike</strong> can be build on any host with x64/ARMv8 CPU however the miner was designed to run optimally on x64 architecture (strongly recommended).
+<strong>DirtyMike</strong> can be build on any host with x64/ARMv8 CPU however strongest algos like randomx run optimally on x64 architecture (strongly recommended).

 ## Dependencies
 The `build.sh` script will automatically install: